colugo/cautious-turtle/README.md

 #Alpha/Beta Tech Capability  Model

-This model outlines the capabilities required for teams to successfully deliver transofmation projects.
+This model outlines the capabilities required for teams to successfully deliver transformation projects.

 ## Capabilities